Matheus-Pombeiro/tolkien-universe/documentation.md

 ### Tolkien Universe Project | Documentation

 <p>The Tolkien Universe project is developed using Front-End technologies, such as React.js, i18Next framework and Tailwind CSS, and it's a website that contains the books, movies, series and games of the fantastic universe created by J. R. R. Tolkien.
-These items are contained in a JSON object that is called to ordering them by category on the page.</p>
+These items are contained in JSON objects that are called to ordering them by category on the page.</p>

 <p>This project is made from a design on Figma.
-The design, code, JSON object and even the idea for this project are made and belong to its author, but the entire project is public for anyone to see and use.</p>
+The design, code, JSON objects and even the idea for this project are made and belong to its author, but the entire project is public for anyone to see and use.</p>

 <p>Next you can see the techs and its uses in this project:</p>